amcatlin/CSCI156-Activity-15/Activity 15.md

 ## Part 1 Aliasing a Class
 1. Create a class named foo that has a class variable notagoodidea that is initialized to "what am I now?".
 2. Instantiate your class, and change the value of the instance variable notagoodidea to "who knows".
-3. Instantiate your class again.
+3. Alias your class from part 2.
 4. Print the value of the class and instance variables notagoodidea.

 ## Part 2 Copy a Class